jaoneol/jaoneol.github.io/_posts/2025-02-01-Project-DS2Man.md

 ---
-title: MySQL Installation and Configuration
+title: MySQL, Milvus Installation and Configuration
 description: Let's install MySQL which are necessary for the LLM service(DS2Man).
 author: DS2Man
 date: 2025-02-01 17:00:00 +0000